nabilshadman/pyspark-data-mining/README.md

 # pyspark-data-mining
-A sample of data mining tasks done using PySpark
+A collection of data mining tasks done using PySpark